arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

     └── repo
 ```

-To start, let's navigate to the home directory with `cd ~`, and create the build directory with `mkdir builds`.
+To start, lets navigate to the home directory on our machine with `cd ~`, and create the build directory with `mkdir builds`.

-### Setup SSH Keys and Foundries API Token
+### Setup SSH Keys and API Token

-To get the needed image files, you need to have an SSH key and an API Token from **FoundriesFactory**.
+Next to get the needed image files, we need to setup our SSH Keys and Foundries API token from **FoundriesFactory**.

-#### SSH Key

 To setup your SSH Key, go to the `.ssh` directory, `cd ~/.ssh`.
 Crete a new key with `ssh-keygen -t rsa -b 4096 -C <yourEmail>"`.